 The same goes if you've been late for other payments before.
 You have a due date for most bills, like your home loan payments, and if you miss these on a regular basis it shows that you're a poor financial planner, and it likely indicates to the provider that you're going to pay them late as well1.
 That's not something they want to deal with.

-A credit provider can also reject your application for credit based on a range of other factors outside your credit report such as your current bank balance1.
-If it doesn't show that you're in a stable financial position, they're not going to want to deal with you (although your current money trouble might be the reason you're applying for credit in the first place).
+A credit provider can also reject your application for credit based on a range of other factors outside your credit report depending on their lending policies and criteria.
+This may include your current bank balance1.
+If it doesn't show that you're in a stable financial position, they may not want to deal with you (although your current money trouble might be the reason you're applying for credit in the first place).

 What should you do if you're rejected for a credit application?

-Being rejected for credit isn't the end of the world - the first thing you should do is ask for a copy of your credit report from My Credit File.
+Being rejected for credit isn't the end of the world - the first thing you should do is ask for a copy of your credit report from Equifax.
 This will help you to understand what the problem might be and what you can do to resolve it.

 It may not be in your best interest to make another credit application with a different credit provider straight away.
-If you do this, another credit enquiry will be listed on your credit report and the new credit provider will see you have recently applied for credit.
+If you do this, another credit enquiry can be listed on your credit report and the new credit provider can see you have recently applied for credit, if they conduct a credit check.
 This may lead them to think one of two things:

 - That you were rejected for credit for a good reason; or